-Economic Development Programmes budget represents cost recovery of a number of managed programmes, including France Channel England and Leader.
+Economic Development Programmes budget represents full cost recovery of a number of managed programmes, including France Channel England and Leader.
+The previous credit budget has been reset to zero as this represented drawdowns from the Europe and Future Jobs funds which will no longer take place in 2018 / 19.

-An underspend of £0.108m (previous report £0.099m underspend) is forecast for this budget, including Scottow Enterprise Park.
+An underspend of £0.110m (previous report £0.108m underspend) is forecast for this budget, including Scottow Enterprise Park.

 2.7.
-Scottow Enterprise Park (SEP) - the 2018 - 19 forecast is an unchanged surplus of £0.424m excluding financing costs.
-This forecast is being kept under constant review to identify opportunities to reduce overheads expenditure.
+Scottow Enterprise Park (SEP) - the 2018 - 19 forecast is an unchanged surplus of £0.424m (£0.424m) excluding financing costs.
+This forecast is being kept under constant review to identify opportunities to reduce overheads expenditure and to ensure that all tenancy revenues are collected within agreed terms.

-The forecast comprises revenues of £1.350m (2017 - 18 £1.253m), £0.893m is derived from buildings rental and service charges, £0.457m from the solar farm on site.
-Costs are £0.926m (2017 - 18 £0.979m), of which £0.185m relates to staff salaries and £0.741m relates to other labour and general premises costs.
+The latest forecast comprises revenues of £1.270m (2017 - 18 £1.253m), £0.813m is derived from buildings rental and service charges, £0.457m from the solar farm on site.
+Costs are £0.846m (2017 - 18 £0.979m), of which £0.185m relates to staff salaries and £0.661m relates to other labour and general premises costs.